cevoaustralia/google-aws-federator/README.md

 If the custom schema has already been deleted, nothing will happen.

+It also seems like the schema cannot be deleted if it's in use -- in other words, if any users have attributes that are described by the custom schema.

 ### Validating whether the custom AWS SSO Schema has been created

 Federator can verify that the custom schema has been created: